arangodb/arangodb/Documentation/UserManual/Transactions.md

 transaction and the actual disk synchronisation.
 This is the same as for collections that have the `waitForSync` property set to `false`.

+Contrary, when at least one of the collections modified in a transaction has the `waitForSync` property set to `true`, or the transaction included some operation with an explicit sync request, the transaction data is synchronised to disk on commit.
+There will be at least one sync operation per modified collection.
-Contrary, when a transaction is synchronised to disk, the commit will only return when all data of the transaction has been synchronised to disk, reducing the risk of losing any data in case of a crash.
+The transaction will return only after the data of all modified collections has been synchronised to disk, reducing the risk of losing any data in case of a crash directly after the commit.

 Limitations {#TransactionsLimitations}